 We value very highly donations made to the overall work of ALWS, as this allows us to use the funds where they are most needed to help the most number of people possible.
 Of course, we are also greatly appreciative of any support for specific activities and understand the need for these.
 Because of the increase in resources required for managing specific activities, any contribution you or your group can make to the overall work of ALWS throughout the year would be greatly appreciated.

 ALWS is accredited by the Australian Department of Foreign Affairs and Trade (DFAT), responsible for managing Australia’s aid program.
 To maintain accreditation, ALWS’s systems, policies and processes are rigorously reviewed by the Australian Government.
-ALWS receives support through the Australian NGO Cooperation Program (ANCP) for our programs in Cambodia, Nepal and Indonesia.
+ALWS receives support through the Australian NGO Cooperation Program (ANCP) for our programs in Burundi, Indonesia, Myanmar, Nepal, and Somalia.

 We are very grateful for the support we receive from the Australian Government.